 Controlling Allergens: Pets

 Constant exposure to allergens means constant allergy symptoms.
 That’s why it's important to control or stay away from the allergens that cause your symptoms.
-If you are allergic to pets, the tips below may help lessen your exposure.
+If you are allergic to pets, the tips below may help reduce your exposure.

 Controlling animal allergens

-The best way to avoid animal allergens is to not have a pet.
+The best way to stay away from animal allergens is to not have a pet.
 And to ensure your house or apartment is free of pests.
 If you already have a pet and want to keep it, try to reduce your exposure as much as possible.
 These tips may help:

 Whenever possible, keep pets outdoors with the right type of weather protection.
 This won't keep pet dander from getting into your home on clothing or shoes.
 But it can reduce the amount of dander in the house.

 Try to keep pets off sofas, chairs, rugs, and carpeting.
 Also think about removing carpets.
 Dust hardwood floors on a regular basis.

-Use filter bags or vacuums designed to lessen allergens.
+Use filter bags or vacuums designed to reduce allergens.

-Wash your hands after you touch a pet, and try to keep pets away from your face.
+Wash your hands after you touch a pet.
+Try to keep pets away from your face.

 Brush and bathe your pet often.
-Bathing pets helps lessen dander.
-Bathing also washes other allergens like dust, mold, and pollen off the animal’s fur.
+Bathing pets helps reduce dander.
+Bathing also washes other allergens such as dust, mold, and pollen off the animal’s fur.
 Brush your pets outside, not in the house.